Controlling Fake News by Tagging: A Branching Process Analysis: Introduction

 \section{Introduction}

-Fake news is fabricated (mis)information that mimics news media content, and it is propagated through media without organizational processes (\cite{lazer2018science}).
-Fake news does not go through the same scrutiny as the news from legit news media source. \ignore{ In April 2019 \textit{The New York Times} published an article titled \textit{`India Has a Public Health Crisis.
-It's Called Fake News'}.
-It informs that India has the most number of users on social media with over 300 million users on Facebook and over 200 million users on Whatsapp; A study conducted by Microsoft in Feb.
-2019 found that 64\% of Indians encountered fake news online\cite{nyt}. } It spreads over social media and has varying degrees of impact on users and society.
-It can influence the political choices of the users, e.g., \cite{Allcott} discusses fake news articles during the U.S. 2016 elections.
-It can also impact financial stock markets (e.g., \cite{Kogan}).
-The list goes on.
-Hence it is essential to address growing concerns of fake news and develop an intervention policy.
+Fake news is fabricated (mis)information that propagates through social media like authentic news \cite{lazer2018science}.
+It does not go through the same scrutiny as the news from the legit news media source.
+Fake news has varying degrees of impact on users and society.
+It can influence the political choices of the users (e.g., \cite{Allcott} discusses fake news articles during the U.S. 2016 elections), can impact financial stock markets (e.g., \cite{Kogan}), etc. Thus, it is essential to address growing concerns of fake news and develop an intervention policy.

-Based on the empirical database, it is found that fake news propagates differently from real news on OSNs.
+Based on the empirical database, it has been found that fake news propagates differently from real news on OSNs.
 In \cite{Vosoughi1146}, the authors have shown that fake news propagates faster and farther.
 In \cite{zhao2018fake}, the authors discuss the differences between the propagations using the evidence based on empirical data of (fake and real) posts from Twitter Japan.
 The above discussions demonstrate a few important facts: a) users could be more attracted to fake news \cite{Vosoughi1146}; b) there are differences between fake and real news propagations.
 We assume, users can use their cognitive judgement and reasoning capabilities to differentiate between fake and real news items to some extent.
 It may not yield perfect detection of fake news, but \textit{appropriate aggregation of such judgements (a.k.a. collective wisdom) can probably deter the fake news spreading.}